Navezjt/AI-Song-Of-Ice-And-Fire/README.md

 *CAUTION: The materials folder contains SPOILERS for A Song of Ice and Fire.*

-*Disclaimer: This is NOT meant to "replace" George R. R. Martin's work.
+*Disclaimer: This is NOT an attempt to "replace" George R. R. Martin's work.
 It's an experiment to see how AI writes extensive texts.
 I respect writers, and am not trying to push the idea that AI can replace them.*

 Self-imposed rules:
 - No human writing other than the prompts, obviously.